The SSS Network

 The SSS Board is convened by the SSS Intern.
 Its primary purpose is to gather a variety of students who are interested in issues surrounding disability services and to advise the Director of Student Support Services on issues of importance to students with disabilities.

-The mission of the Student Support Services Board is to foster a welcoming and supportive environment for students with learning differences and other disabilities through awareness, understanding and celebration of difference in the Lewis and Clark community.
+The mission of the Student Support Services Board is to foster a welcoming and supportive environment for students with learning differences and other disabilities through awareness, understanding and celebration of diversity in the Lewis and Clark community.
 The Board is dedicated to the success of students with disabilities on campus and actively supports self-advocacy and community involvement.

 The Board strives to enhance students’ experiences at L&C through helping students with disabilities strategize, understand their own learning style, and accept their unique minds.
 The Board also promotes a social network in which students can discuss the non-academic issues which often come with disabilities and to simply relax and enjoy one another’s company.

-Please contact Raina Blumenthal, the 2013-2014 intern, at: firstname.lastname@example.org to learn more about how you can be involved!
+Please contact Raina Blumenthal, the 2013-2014 SSS intern, at: email@example.com to learn more about how you can be involved!